DeepLink-org/DLOP-Bench/README.md

 ```
 The implementation functions of basic and long tail operators are located in ./bench/samples/.

+### Basic Operators

-Here is a command demo that illustrates how you can use DLOP-Bench to test samples performance.
+Here is a command demo that illustrates how you can use DLOP-Bench to test basic operators.

 ```bash
 # config bench PYTHONPATH